-All applicants must hold a Ph.D. in a related discipline.
-They will possess a strong track record of scholarly eminence including an independent, internationally recognized research program, demonstrated evidence of success and excellence in teaching, and participation in academic and professional affairs.
-The successful candidate will lead an independent, internationally recognized research program, teach at the undergraduate and graduate levels, supervise and mentor Master’s and Ph.D. students, and provide service to the University and the community.
-The successful candidate must either be registered, or be eligible to register, with Engineers and Geoscientists of British Columbia (https://www.egbc.ca).
+Applicants must hold a Ph.D. (or equivalent) in Mechanical Engineering, Electrical & Computer Engineering, or a related discipline, and should demonstrate the potential to achieve excellence in research and teaching.
+The successful candidate will develop an independent, internationally recognized research program, teach at the undergraduate and graduate levels, supervise and mentor Master’s and Ph.D. students, and provide service to the University and the community.
+Owing to the need for close cooperation with industry and government, a track record of successful industry experience would be an asset.
+The successful candidate is expected to register as a Professional Engineer in the Province of British Columbia.

 In assessing applications, UBC recognizes the legitimate impact that leaves (e.g., maternity leave, leave due to illness) can have on a candidate’s record of research achievement.
 These leaves will be taken into careful consideration during the assessment process.

-The University of British Columbia is a global centre for research and teaching that is ranked among the top 40 universities in the world.
+The University of British Columbia is a Tier One research university with over 55,000 students and 5,700 faculty, ranked among the top twenty universities in the world and the top three in Canada.
 The Department of Electrical and Computer Engineering is one of the largest academic units at UBC, with approximately 400 graduate students and 1,000 undergraduate students.
 Our department is anticipating significant renewal over the next few years as we strengthen key areas in high demand.
 Our research and teaching activities benefit from strong links to the Institute for Computing, Information and Cognitive Systems (ICICS), the Advanced Materials and Process Engineering Laboratory (AMPEL), and the Stewart Blusson Quantum Matter Institute (QMI), as well as strong collaborations with the Department of Computer Science and other units within the Faculty of Applied Science.
 The department is situated on UBC’s Point Grey campus in Vancouver, British Columbia.
 Vancouver is consistently rated one of the world’s most livable cities.
-For more information about the Department of Electrical and Computer Engineering, please visit https://ece.ubc.ca/.
+The University of British Columbia and the Department of Electrical and Computer Engineering acknowledges the